KDE/kde-builder/doc/chapter_05/supported-cmdline-params.md

 (cmdline-pretend)=
 `--pretend` (or `--dry-run` or `-p`)
-kdesrc-build will run through the update and build process, but instead of performing any actions to update or build, will instead output what the script would have done (e.g. what commands to run, general steps being taken, etc.).
+kde-builder will run through the update and build process, but instead of performing any actions to update or build, will instead output what the script would have done (e.g. what commands to run, general steps being taken, etc.).